samnordmann/ddlb/README.md

 ### Running the Benchmark

-**With MPI (recommended for distributed runs):**

 ```bash
 mpirun -np 2 python scripts/run_benchmark.py
 ```
 - Replace `2` with the number of processes/GPUs you want to use.
 - Make sure your environment is set up for MPI and CUDA.

 ### Output
 - Results and progress are printed to the console.
 - Only rank 0 prints and plots results.
-- If a backend is not supported, you may see errors or crashes—edit `scripts/config.json` to remove problematic backends.

 ## Troubleshooting

 - **MPI errors:** Always use `mpirun` or `mpiexec` to launch the script for distributed runs.
 - **UCX/InfiniBand errors:** If you see errors about missing UCX transports or segmentation faults, remove `ucc/tl/ucp` from your config.
-- **Import errors:** Ensure you have installed the package in development mode: `pip install -e .`
-- **CUDA errors:** Make sure your CUDA environment is set up and visible to all MPI processes.

-## License

-MIT
+We have disabled UCX's cuda transport because of a known hang issue.